• About

 Sierra Leone

 The second indicator relates to the situation where a visa can be obtained on arrival.
-While nominally unchanged since 2016 but with a slight decrease over 2023, this metric is nevertheless representative of progress made on easing travel.
+Although nominally unchanged since 2016, with a slight decrease in 2023, this metric is nevertheless representative of progress made in easing travel.

 Regarding scoring, two opposing yet often complementary developments underlie this metric.
-On the one hand, countries ease travel by moving from a visa‑required (ahead of travel) policy to a visa‑on-arrival policy, which improves the travel experience and contributes to a higher percentage score in this indicator.
-On the other hand, countries relax their visa policy by moving from a visa‑on-arrival to a visa‑free policy, thus lowering the applicable percentage.
+On the one hand, countries ease travel by transitioning from a visa-required (prior to travel) policy to a visa-on-arrival policy, which enhances the travel experience and contributes to a higher percentage score in this indicator.
+On the other hand, countries relax their visa policies by transitioning from a visa-on-arrival to a visa-free policy, thereby lowering the applicable percentage.

 Cote d’Ivoire

-The third indicator measures travel scenarios where the visa process must be completed before travel.
-A lower percentage of travel scenarios to which such policies apply (55 percent in 2016 down to 47 percent in 2024) is a positive development.
+The third indicator measures travel scenarios where the visa process must be completed prior to travel.
+A lower percentage of travel scenarios to which such policies apply (55 per cent in 2016, down to 47 per cent in 2024) is a positive development.

-While this is a critical improvement overall, there has also been a small increase over the past year in instances where a visa‑required policy is being applied.
+While this is a critical improvement overall, there has also been a slight increase in instances over the past year where a visa-required policy is being applied.

 The overall percentage remains considerably high, notwithstanding the progress made, and leaves much room for further evolution.
-While 26 African countries—close to half of the continent—offer an e‑visa that can be obtained before travel, the scoring does not directly address this issue, as travel still requires a visa.
+While 26 African countries—nearly half of the continent—offer an e-visa that can be obtained before travel, the scoring does not directly address this issue, as travel still requires a visa.

 Tags: NigeriaNigerian PassportVisa